Forget the boxed dressing! It’s easy to make your own.

 You’ll be amazed that homemade dressing/stuffing is so easy!

-- 10.5 ounce baguette, cubed, and dried overnight, uncovered (about 6 cups cubes)
+- 10.5 oz French baguette cubed, and dried overnight, uncovered (about 6 cups cubes)

 - 1/4 cup butter

-- Cube baguette and place in a baking dish or collander to dry out over night.
+- Cube baguette and place in a baking dish or colander to dry out over night.

 - In a large skillet melt the butter.
 Add celery, onion, mushrooms, and garlic.
 Saute over medium heat for 10-15 minutes or until the onions go clear and the vegetables are tender.
 Season to taste with salt and pepper.

 - Place the bread cubes in a large bowl.
 Add the cooked vegetables, wine, broth, parsley, and tarragon.
 Adjust seasonings.